 33. Give Attention to Email Deliverability

 Always check email deliverability stats.
 Mainly inboxes delivery issues we face because of ISPs, throttling, bounces, spam issues, and sending bulk emails.
-Just check out 30 Effective Ways to Improve Email Deliverability in 2021.
+Just check out 30 Effective Ways to Improve Email Deliverability.

 34. Make Better Use of the Footer